cismembrane/gns3-labs/ansible-bgp/README.md

 ### SSH Cipher Compatibility

 The c7200 on IOS 15.3 only offers CBC-mode ciphers and legacy key exchange algorithms.
-Modern OpenSSH clients (Ubuntu 22.04+) reject these by default.
+Modern OpenSSH clients reject these by default.
 Add the following to `~/.ssh/config` on the Ansible control node:

 ```
 Host 192.168.0.*